 - Regular reporting to managing directors, board of directors and supervisory board

-In the ARIKON group of companies, individual of the above-mentioned control mechanisms are continuously systematized in order to detect legal and regulatory violations at an early stage and to avoid them subsequently.
-The integrative interlocking of the individual instruments is also intended to ensure prosecution in individual cases and, in addition, to permanently prevent violations of the rules.
+In ARIKON Group each of the above-mentioned control mechanisms are continuously systematized to detect legal and regulatory violations at an early stage, hence avoiding them before they occur.
+The integrative interlocking of the individual instruments is also intended to ensure prosecution in individual cases and, in addition, to prevent violations of the rules.